You need to boost diversity.

 Debias your hiring process to make genuine change

-At Applied, we believe that if you remove bias from your hiring process, you won’t need to use positive action.
+At Applied, we believe that if you remove bias from your process, you don't need to use positive action when hiring for diversity.

 50+ years of research tells us that human decision making is subject to unconscious biases that result in minority background candidates being overlooked.